Speech and Language Therapy (Speech Pathology)

-Speech and Language Therapy is a type of therapy that focuses on communication.
-It addresses the following areas:
+Speech and Language Therapy focuses on communication and addresses the following areas:

 Articulation difficulties (speech sounds): difficulties producing certain sounds, substituting some sounds for others.